 The daily calculation of MSCI FX Hedge Indexes marks to market the one-month Forward contracts on a daily basis by using an equal and offsetting Forward position.
-For instance, after 8 days, the Forward would be marked to market using a 22-days offsetting Forward in the case of a month when the last weekday of the month is the 30th (i.e. 30 - 8 = 22).
+For instance, after 8 days, the Forward would be marked to market using a 22-days offsetting Forward in the case of a month when the last weekday of the month is the 30 + 8 = 22.